Himanshunitrr/Atlas-for-MMFM4DP/README.md

 ## 🚀 Getting Started

-You can simply access the mind map via the website hosted  🌐[Atlas-for-MMFM4DP](https://xmind.ai/1oNzUweq) (link to your website).
+You can simply access the mind map via the website hosted  🌐[Atlas-for-MMFM4DP](https://xmind.ai/1oNzUweq).

 If you want to contribute, suggest updates, or request corrections:
 - Open an Issue